Italy with Children: a few things to keep in mind

 While some museums may be too boring for some kids, there are plenty that will absolutely amaze them.
 The National Museums in Rome and the Archeological museum of Naples are the best for Roman artifacts, while the Egyptian museum in Turin is one of the best outside of Egypt.
 The numerous torture museums found in Italy could offer a bit of macabre fun for the family, but the display of spiked chairs, thumbscrews and headman's axes may be too much for young children.

 In any case, of all the museums in Italy, the Vatican Museum is a must and has something for everyone.
 This former palace on the grounds of the Vatican State houses Egyptian, Roman, Greek, and Etruscan artifacts along with all papal regalia.
 Its spacious courtyards and sculpture gardens are good places to take a break while still enjoying amazing artefacts and, of course, Michelangelo's Sistine Chapel will amaze you and your kids for its sheer grandiosity.
 All of this within the confines of one, enormous palace.
-See if your children can imagine living in a house with four thousand rooms!
+See if your children can imagine living in

 For all major museums, it may be a good idea to make reservations ahead of time, so that you won't have to wait in line to get tickets.